No to 820/800 North Widening

 UDOT is now undergoing studies to determine if there is a need for an interchange between Center Street and University Parkway, and, if so, where it should go.
 No decision has been made yet.
 However, Provo City Engineering indicates that it will pursue the $75m 820 North road widening project regardless of a new interchange or not.
 This expense is unjustifiable.

-And if UDOT were asking for BikeWalk Provo’s opinion, this is what it would be: we don’t want or need another interchange.
-It does not serve our community and only makes it easier for us to leave to shop, work, and contribute elsewhere.
+And if UDOT, MAG, and the City ask BikeWalk Provo’s opinion, this is what it would be: we don’t want or need another interchange.
+It sacrifices the quality of life of Provo residents for the convenience of people living outside of our community.
 If you’re set on forcing one on us, 820 North is not the place for it.
 It’s just eight short blocks away from the Center Street exit and nowhere near halfway in between Center Street and University Parkway.

 Let Provo City Council know that you do NOT support widening 800/820 North!